jespino/django-tint/README.rst

 Default ImageProc Actions
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-Django-tits default Image Processor comes with some actions, here you have the
+Django-tint default Image Processor comes with some actions, here you have the
 list:

 +-----------------+-------------------------------+--------------------------+